The first thing you see about a vehicle as you walk up to it, generally speaking, is the condition of its paint.

 These are the towels I use to apply spray wax or spray sealants to the paint surface.
 They are not too plush but not too thin, just the right balance in my opinion.
 Be careful what kind of sealant or spray protection you use since you can seal these towels as well if not washed often enough.

 The color in use for these are BLUE or GREEN.
 The bright colors will remind you they are for paint and need to be cared for.
 The better you care for these, the better your paint will look as well.
 I use at least 2- 4 per car.

 These are actually my favorite towels overall.

 The most annoying and satisfying part of every detail is getting the glass clean and streak-free.
 Your towel is paramount to get this done in an efficient way.
-Glass cleaner of choice will be on the Chemicals Page, but these towels have proven very effective in my opinion.
+Glass cleaner of choice can be found on the Interior Products page, but these towels have proven very effective in my opinion.
 You will need two for each window, depending on how dirty they are.
 Unless the glass is absolutely filthy, I generally apply the cleaner to the rag and not directly onto the glass.
 One towel will be the “wet” towel, the one you apply glass cleaner to, and the other dry to buff and remove streaks.
 I usually use at least 6 - 8 per car depending on how bad the windows are.

 This is the one place you really need to pay attention when you are washing your car, especially during the warmer months.
 Bug remains are highly dangerous for your paint surface and should be removed as quickly and safely as possible.
 This is something you would rather not remove with your wash mitt.
 That is where this comes in to help.